jbranchaud/deval/subjects/voldemort/extraction.md

 Notes: This seems like another class that will be ripe for stubbing out.
 It relies on some external notifications for making a node available or not.
 This can just be mocked up rather than relying on the `client.ClientConfig` and `server.VoldemortConfig`.
-Another issue here is that this class extends an abstract class (`voldemort.cluster.failuredetector.AbstractFailureDetector`), so we are going to have to figure out how to deal with that.
-Possibly by pulling the functionality from the abstract class down into this class.

-`src/voldemort/cluster/failuredetector/FailureDetector.java`
+This functionality from the abstract class that this class extended has been collapsed on this class, so it no longer needs the `AbstractFailureDetector` which means that it is no longer polymorphic.
+Additionally, there were some listeners that could be subscribed to for notification which I have removed as well in order to eliminate that additional dependency.

+~~`src/voldemort/cluster/failuredetector/FailureDetector.java`~~

 - `voldemort.cluster.Node`
 - `voldemort.store.UnreachableStoreException`